by Susan Flantzer © Unofficial Royalty 2015

 The fifteen children of King George III and Queen Charlotte:

 The only disruption in the family’s domestic lives was George’s attacks of illness.
-There has been speculation that King George suffered from porphyria.
-The American Revolutionary War and the loss of the American colonies was a great blow to George and in 1788, he suffered another attack.
+There has been speculation that King George suffered from porphyria or perhaps bipolar disorder and dementia.
+The American Revolutionary War and the loss of the American colonies was a great blow to George, and in 1788, he suffered another attack.
 This attack was more serious and George was terribly deranged for a period of six months.
 Fanny Burney, a novelist, diarist, and playwright, accepted the post of Queen Charlotte’s Keeper of the Robes in 1786 and left an account of some of George’s behaviors.
 On one memorable occasion, George chased after her at Windsor.
 George would become extremely agitated and shout, “What!
 What!
 What!”
 Supposedly, he was found on one occasion conversing with an oak tree which he believed to be the King of Prussia.
 However, George made a full recovery and on April 23, St. George’s Day, in 1790, the royal family attended a thanksgiving service for his recovery.

 George had established himself as one of the more popular Hanoverian kings.
 He was admired for his respectable private life and gained sympathy for his illness.
 He inherited the family’s love of music and was a patron of the arts and sciences.
 George was very interested in agriculture and his creation of model farms at Windsor earned him the nickname “Farmer George” which he adored.

 By 1805, George was almost completely blind.
 On October 25, 1809, a golden jubilee for the 50th year of his reign was held.
-Princess Amelia, George’s youngest child, died on November 10, 1810, and this hastened his final decline.
-George became so ill that it was necessary for Parliament to pass the Regency Act of 1811.
+Princess Amelia, George’s youngest child, died on November 10, 1810, and hastened his final decline.
+George became so ill that Parliament needed to pass the Regency Act of 1811.
 The Prince of Wales acted as Regent until his father died in 1820.
 Queen Charlotte was her husband’s legal guardian, but could not bring herself to visit him due to his violent outbursts and erratic behavior.

 George spent the rest of his life at Windsor Castle in Windsor, England, blind, deaf, and in a state of dementia.
 He was unaware that Charlotte died in November of 1818.
-At Christmas of 1819, George spoke nonsense for 58 hours, and for the last few weeks of his life was unable to walk.
+At Christmas of 1819, George spoke nonsense for 58 hours, and for the last few weeks of his life, he was unable to walk.
 Under the care of his second son Frederick, Duke of York, King George III lived on until January 29, 1820, six days after the death of his fourth son, Edward, Duke of Kent.
-His remains were buried at St. George’s Chapel, Windsor Castle in the Royal Tomb House that he had constructed under St. George’s Chapel, Windsor, which is now under the Albert Memorial Chapel.
+He was buried at St. George’s Chapel, Windsor Castle in the Royal Tomb House that he had constructed under St. George’s Chapel, now under the Albert Memorial Chapel.
 King George III was succeeded by two of his sons King George IV and King William IV, who both died without surviving legitimate children, leaving the throne to Queen Victoria, the only legitimate child of Prince Edward, Duke of Kent, and the last monarch of the House of Hanover.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.